2sic/2sxc-typings/readme.md

-# 2sxc TypeScript Typings
+# 2sxc TypeScript Typings has Moved

-This is a pure typings repository, which should help you write type-safe code when working with 2sxc JavaScript APIs.

-Use this to create Angular, React, Vue etc. adaptors.

-We recommend to not use this API in the final SPAs and APPs, as the adapters should then provide an abstraction around this.

-Love from Switzerland,
-Daniel
+This was the old d.ts project.

+We have now moved it to [2sxc.ui](https://github.com/2sic/2sxc-ui/tree/master/typings)